Anal fissure

 What causes an anal fissure/tear?

-How do you recognize an anal fissure?
+How can one recognize an anal fissure?
 What are the symptoms of an anal fissure?

-What is the difference between acute anal fissure and chronic anal fissure?
+What is the difference between a sudden anal crack and a long-lasting anal crack?

 What does the doctor do for an anal fissure?
 How does an anal fissure heal the fastest?